Skip to content

 In practice

-• St. John's Wort + sertraline + 'mood support' goalContraindicated — serotonin syndrome risk, full stop
+• St. John's Wort + sertraline + 'mood support' goalAvoid — serotonin syndrome risk; review with a clinician

-• High-dose vitamin A + 'pregnancy' profile flagCaution — teratogenic risk above 10,000 IU daily
+• High-dose vitamin A + 'pregnancy' profile flagCaution — high-dose preformed vitamin A may not be appropriate; review before use

 • Niacin + active statin therapyMonitor — interaction with certain hypoglycemic profiles